fbpx

 FAST-TRACK YOUR CAREER IN THE GLOBAL SCREEN INDUSTRY

-For nearly 50 years, directing graduates from AFTRS have enjoyed successful and celebrated careers across the screen industries, locally and globally.
+For 50 years, AFTRS’ directing graduates have enjoyed successful and celebrated careers across the screen industries, locally and globally.
 AFTRS has repeatedly been named among The Hollywood Reporter’s top 15 film international film schools in their annual roundup.

 AFTRS scholarships